365Security/365Security/README.md

 **POST-RUN VERIFICATION**
 - After the scripts have run - do a manual review of your M365 Entra groups and locate the "A-PIM..." groups, check that the users have been added to these groups correctly.

 PIMRoles.ps1 script workflow:

     - Import the Microsoft Graph Module

     - Ask for authentication

     - Create Groups that have the Entra role assignment ability

     - Assign the required read-only roles to the groups just created.

     - Report on successes and failures

 AddM365Users.ps1 script workflow:

     - Import the Microsoft Graph Module

     - Ask for authentication

     - Create users with random passwords

     - Assign to groups

     - Report on successes and failures

-Requirements:
-- This script was built and tested in PowerShell 7 Core, but will work in Powershell 5.0/5.1.
-- If the Microsoft Graph module is not installed, run **Install-Module Microsoft.Graph**
-  - Note that your EDR software may take a while to scan the imported modules at runtime.
-- If for some reason that you already have A-PIM groups, please change the Group names in the script accordingly.